 3. Swiss Chard

-If you are looking for mild flavored, green smoothie ingredients with numerous nutritional health benefits, Swiss chard is an all-around great option.
+If you are looking for mild flavored, green smoothie recipe ingredients with numerous nutritional health benefits, Swiss chard is an all-around great option.
 It’s an excellent source of vitamin K, vitamin A, vitamin C, magnesium, copper, manganese, potassium, vitamin E and iron.
 It is a very good source of dietary fiber, choline, vitamin B2, calcium, vitamin B6, phosphorus and protein.
 This beautiful green is mild tasting and delicate, so it is easily blended with many fruits and citrus flavors.
 Try something tropical like orange-pineapple or mango-banana Swiss chard smoothies to mix up your leafy green intake.
-Half of a cup of fresh mango, combined with half of a small banana, is one total Fruit serving on South Beach Diet.

 Shopping Tip: Opt for chard that is stored in a chilled display to ensure that it has a crunchier texture and sweeter taste.
 Look for bright green leaves that do not display any browning or yellowing.
 Avoid leaves that are wilted or that have tiny holes.
 The stalks should be crisp and unblemished.